Seattle Newspaper for the People by the People

 New Paintings By Marcio Díaz

-Opening First Thursday June 6, Marcio Díaz presents new work in Sensing Color, an exhibit at ArtXchange Gallery.
+Opening First Thursday June 6, Marcio Díaz presents new work in Sensing Color, an exhibit at ArtXchange Gallery in Seattle, Washington.
 These paintings reveal the different qualities of light and weather that captivated Diaz after his move to the Pacific Northwest.

 There is more light in Nicaragua, but it makes everything flat,” he reflects.
 “In Nicaragua we react to the sun, not the rain.
 In the Pacific Northwest, I can see color deeply in the shadows.
 The distortion of the light by the rain and dew inspires me.